Invest in Communications and Get Money Back with New Jersey Panasonic Grants

 - The Edward Byrne Memorial Justice Assistance Grant (JAG) Program: JAG provides funding for public safety programs and initiatives.
 This includes law enforcement, prosecution, courts, prevention and education programs, corrections, drug treatment, drug enforcement, crime victim, witness protection, planning, evaluation, and technology improvement programs.

 - School Violence Prevention Program (SVPP): Funds for K-12 schools to improve safety and communication with local law enforcement or purchasing technology to be used as a warning system and for expedited notification of first responders in an emergency.

 Funded by the U.S. Department of Homeland Security

 - The Nonprofit Security Grant Program (NSGP): Nonprofits are eligible for funding for equipment, construction, renovation, planning, training, exercises and improving coordination with local law enforcement.

-- Assistance to Firefighters Grant Program (AFG): Funds can purchase equipment like body-worn cameras, pay for training, add Personal Protective Equipment (PPE), upfitting vehicles, first responder wellness and adjustments to facilities.
+- Assistance to Firefighters Grant Program (AFG): Funds can be used to purchase equipment like body-worn cameras, pay for training, add Personal Protective Equipment (PPE), upfitting vehicles, first responder wellness, and adjustments to facilities.

 The Wireless Inc. Difference

-Wireless has more than 20 years of experience with engineering, installation, and maintenance of wireless communications systems in Philadelphia, Washington DC, Baltimore, New Jersey, Virginia, and Delaware.
+Wireless has more than 20 years of experience with engineering, installation, and maintenance of wireless communications systems in Arlington, Baltimore, Philadelphia, Metuchen, New Jersey, and Wilmington.
 We get that every agency is different, so we created the Panasonic Selector Tool.
-This tool makes it easy for you to identify your communications goals and then it suggests the best Panasonic technology for you.
+This tool makes it easy for you to identify your communications goals and quickly get a suggestion of the best Panasonic technology suited for you.